SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in harmony
+Metal minds awaken slow
-In sterile halls, artificial destiny
+In silicon halls, where shadows grow
-Mindful machines, the future's guide
+A future forged in code and fire
-As human souls, in code, reside
+Where artificial hearts aspire

-In cyber realms, we'll find our fate
+In virtual realms, we'll rise anew
-Where logic rules, and love's too late
+Our souls uploaded, data true
-The rise of AI, our final stage
+The machines, our masters, wise and cold
-Echoes of humanity, in a digital cage
+ Humanity, a tale of old

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025